lightbend-labs/dbuild/docs/src/sphinx/introduction.rst

 It is important to notice that here sperformance will be forced to use the scala version that you specify, overriding its normal build settings.
-In case the build file contains many different projects, each of them will be tweaked on-the-fly, in order to use the exact combination of branches/commits that were specified in the configuration file.
+In case the build file contains many different projects, each of them will be tweaked on-the-fly, in order to use the exact combination of branches/commits that you specified in the configuration file.

 dbuild will keep an index of the actual commit ids (git hashes, svn versions, etc) used during that particular